adriapa-oocl/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 #story 1
 [X] case 1
     Given a parking lot, and a car
-    When customer do park the car
+    When park the car
     Then return a parking ticket

 [X] case 2
     Given customer has parking ticket
-    When customer do fetch the car
+    When fetch the car
     Then return car

 [X] case 3